sieuwerts/zmk-config-corne/README.md

 ## Keymap

-This is the current keymap, this render is automatically generated using [keymap-drawer](https://github.com/caksoylar/keymap-drawer).
+This is the current keymap, this image is automatically generated using [keymap-drawer](https://github.com/caksoylar/keymap-drawer).
 See the [workflow](./.github/workflows/draw-keymaps.yml) for more details.
-It will generate everytime there are changes to the `config/corne.keymap` file and amend to the triggering commit.
-This might require a `git pull --rebase` locally to avoid diverging branches.
+It will be generated everytime there are changes to the `config/corne.keymap` or `keymap_drawer.config.yaml` files and push a new commit.

 ![keymap](./keymap-drawer/corne.svg)